Modules

 Named Exports and Imports

-The example above showcased the use of named exports.
-Here each function is referred by its name when exporting and the same name is used when importing.
+The example above showed the use of named exports.
+Here, each function is referred by its name when exporting and the same name is used when importing.
 You can export multiple functions when performing named exports.

 export function getGreeting(name) {